-Tax-free savings accounts (TFSAs) are the best way for individuals to save towards their financial goals.
+A tax-free savings accounts USA (TFSAs) is the best way for individuals to save towards their financial goals.
 The capital gains and investment income earned from TFSAs are usually free from tax.
 As a result, it gets easier to save money for short-term and long-term goals.
-In addition, these accounts complement other saving plans such as Registered Education Saving Plans (RESPs) and Registered Retirement Savings Plan (RRSPs).
+In addition, these accounts complement other saving plans such as Registered Education Saving Plans (RESPs) and Registered Retirement Savings Plans (RRSPs).
 TFSAs are similar to PRSPs since the account holders have the opportunity to invest in one or more products including Guaranteed Investment Certificates (GICs), government bonds and mutual funds.
-Start searching for local TFSA options:

-Are there any tax-free savings accounts?
-Yes!
 Tax-free savings accounts exist to enable individuals to save for short and long-term financial goals such as education, a down payment for a mortgage, or a vacation.
 All the income earned from these accounts is usually tax-free, and unlike an RRSP, one does not receive a tax refund for any contributions made.
-With tax-free savings account, you can easily grow your savings much faster as a result of the compounding process.
+With a tax-free savings account, you can easily grow your savings much faster as a result of the compounding process.
 TFSA are federally insured, which means up to $250,000 of the money in your account would be covered if the bank failed.

 How to Choose One

-The dollar limit for applying TFSA is $5,500 as of 2017; this limit is indexed annually and rounded off to the nearest $500).
-It would be wise to opt for a TFSA rather than a traditional non-registered savings plan since the returns are tax-free and available when they need them.
+As of 2020, the Tax-Free Savings Account (TFSA) contribution limit is $6,000.
+If you have never contributed to a TFSA and have been eligible since its introduction in 2009, your cumulative contribution room will be $69,500 in 2020.
+This limit is indexed annually and rounded off to the nearest $500).
+It would be wise to opt for a TFSA rather than a traditional non-registered savings plan since the returns are tax-free and available when you need them.